anthoak13/E12014Planning/e15507/Timetable.md

   - Chenyang and Fanurs
 - [x] When will we get the HPGe?
   - Hopefully Friday before 6/14
+- [ ] Talk to Elaine about borrowing the old Si as a beamstop

 ## Week 4 (5/13 - 5/17)